-From the late 1960’s through the late 1990s, bands operated mostly as student-led and populated ensembles with little faculty assistance or leadership.
+From the late 1960’s through the late 1990s, athletic bands at Mason operated mostly as student-led and populated ensembles with little faculty assistance or leadership.
+For a period in the 1980s, the pep band was referred to as the "Mound of Sound."
 There were also instances of George Mason Athletics collaborating with local high school bands when they were not able to constitute bands of Mason students.
 This was the case until the 2005-06 season.

 The Men’s Basketball run to the 2006 NCAA Final Four ignited school spirit and an optimistic outlook on the future of sports and spirit at Mason.
 As the student-run pep band won the Final Four Battle of the Bands, a collaborative approach between Andrew Flagel (then Dean of Admissions), William Reeder (then Dean of the College of Visual and Performing Arts), and Andrew Ruge (Associate Athletic Directer, Marketing), among others, led to the establishment of a full-time position in the then Department of Music.
 The position was charged with taking the existing student-led ensembles (Pep Band and Winter Guard) and building an even greater program of lasting strategic impact and significance.

 The new energetic, boisterous, contagious performance style of the Green Machine Pep Band perfectly fit the overwhelming unifying enthusiasm for the unexpected run to the Final Four and the continued success of the Men’s Basketball team under Coach Larranaga.
 Assisted by an expanded budget, scholarship allocation, a one-credit course offering, and continuing basketball success, the pep band saw overall participation grow from 30 to over 200 members between 2006 and 2010.